Exponentially Accelerated Sampling of Pauli Strings for Nonstabilizerness

 In this Letter, we develop an efficient classical framework for computing Pauli-string-based measures of nonstabilizerness for generic $N$-qubit wavefunctions.
-The framework partitions Pauli operators into $2^N$ families $\{P_{x,z}\}_{z\in\mF_2^N}$ and evaluates all correlators within each family simultaneously via a fast Walsh-Hadamard transform~\cite{shanks1969}.
-As a result, the cost of obtaining stabilizer R\'enyi entropy and stabilizer nullity is reduced from brute-force $\mO(2^{3N})$ to $\mO(N2^{2N})$.
-Building on this structure, we introduce a Monte Carlo estimator together with a Clifford preconditioning step that significantly suppresses sampling fluctuations.
-We benchmark both the exact and Monte-Carlo variants on ensembles of random magic states.
-We then use the method to address a question of magic generation: for a fixed budget of nonstabilizerness resources, which circuit architecture increases stabilizer R\'enyi entropy more efficiently?
+We partition Pauli operators into $2^N$ families $\{P_{x,z}\}_{z\in\mF_2^N}$ and evaluate all correlators within each family simultaneously via a fast Walsh-Hadamard transform (FWHT)~\cite{shanks1969}.
+FWHT has been used to estimate Pauli channels~\cite{chen2023,flammia2020,harper2021} and decompose matrices~\cite{georges2025}, but its potential for evaluating correlators of quantum many-body states remains unexplored.
+Within this framework, the cost of obtaining stabilizer R\'enyi entropy and stabilizer nullity is reduced from brute-force $\mO(2^{3N})$ to $\mO(N2^{2N})$.
+We further introduce a MC estimator with Clifford preconditioning, after which the required sample number shows no visible growth with $N$ in our benchmarks.
+We then apply the method to study magic generation in $T$-doped random Clifford circuits.
+Clifford scrambling between non-Clifford gates~\cite{fux2024a,gu2025,zhou2020c,bejan2024,bejan2025} is known to be crucial for fully realizing their nonstabilizerness power~\cite{szombathy2025b,varikuti2026,hou2025}, but how much scrambling suffices has remained unclear.
+We identify the scrambling ratio $\eta$ (Clifford gates per $T$ gate) as the governing parameter and find that its effect on the growth rate of stabilizer R\'enyi entropy saturates at $\eta \gtrsim 5$.

 {\it Stabilizer R\'enyi entropy and stabilizer nullity.}--- We consider an $N$-qubit pure state $|\psi\rangle$ with $d=2^N$.
-Expanding the density matrix in the Pauli basis $P\in\{I,X,Y,Z\}^{\otimes N}$, we write $|\psi\rangle\!\langle\psi|=\sum_{P}\frac{1}{\sqrt d}\,c_P\,P$ with $c_P=\langle\psi|P|\psi\rangle$.
+Expanding the density matrix in the Pauli basis $P\in\{I,X,Y,Z\}^{\otimes N}$, we write $|\psi\rangle\!\langle\psi|=\sum_{P}\frac{1}{ d}\,c_P\,P$ with $c_P=\langle\psi|P|\psi\rangle$.
 Using Pauli orthogonality and $\mathrm{Tr}[(|\psi\rangle\!\langle\psi|)^2]=1$, one has $\sum_P \frac{1}{d}|c_P|^2=1$, so $\{\frac{1}{d}|c_P|^2\}$ defines a probability distribution over Pauli strings.
 The stabilizer R\'enyi entropy is the R\'enyi entropy of this distribution (shifted by $N$)~\cite{leone2022},

-The stabilizer nullity~\cite{beverland2020a,jiang2023d} is defined by
+The stabilizer nullity~\cite{beverland2020,jiang2023d} is defined by